abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 </div>

-Then, create the condition to change the content:
+Then, create the condition to change the content according to the parameter `special`:

 <div class="img">